 Skip to Content

-Using an Indoor Grill
+Seared Chicken Thighs on an Indoor Grill

-I learned about the Griddler (my choice of an indoor grill) when I was first starting out on my low carb journey.
+I learned about the Griddler (my choice of an indoor grill) when I was first starting out on my slow carb journey.
 I used to be an avid fan of the foodie shows on TV and Hubert Keller was one of my favorites.

 He always made such delectable looking dishes, and of course he made it look easy.
 One tool that he used pretty consistently was this Cuisinart Griddler Delux, so I thought I’d give it a go.